Welcome back to our Intro to Programming article series!

 The design phase for complex problems often exposes trade-offs that can be made to achieve better performance, or lower costs, therefore this phase, like the problem statement phase often involves members of the team who are not programmers, but who are very familiar with the business.

 The third phase involves the actual writing of the computer code.
 In this article series, we will focus heavily on giving you the skills required to write computer code, however, we will also focus on design and problem statement where necessary.
 Writing the computer code is, perhaps surprisingly, not always the most time-consuming phase.
-As you gain more experience, you will start to see patterns and you will become much, much faster at it.
+As you gain more experience, the process of learning how to program will sharpen your mental capabilities and you will start to see the patterns much faster.

 Sometimes, the part that takes the longest is the next phase: testing and debugging.